DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/day-view.md

 ### DayView.AppointmentLayerProps

-Describes properties passed to a component that renders a appointment layer.
+Describes properties passed to a component that renders the appointment layer.

 Field | Type | Description
 ------|------|------------